lootlocker/godot-sdk/README.md

 - Go to the [latest release of the LootLocker SDK in GitHub](https://github.com/lootlocker/godot-sdk/releases/latest)
 - At the bottom of the release you will find attached assets.
 Download the zip corresponding to your version of Godot.
 - Extract the contents from the downloaded zip file.
 This will yield a folder named LootLockerSDK.
 - Copy the extracted folder (called LootLockerSDK) into your Godot project.
-Place it into your project's structure in a way that makes sense for you.
+Place it into your projects addons folder (create it if it does not exist).
+- Enable the LootLockerSDK addon in Project Settings > Plugins
 - You're all set

 ## Configuration